openstack/openstack-manuals/doc/doc-contrib-guide/source/release/taskdetail.rst

 release that have not been reflected in the documentation.

-As release day draws near, and testing progresses, the PTL will make a judgment call on whether or not the various Installation Tutorials are tested sufficiently to be released.
+As release day draws near, and testing progresses, the PTL will make a judgment call on whether or not the various Installation Guides are tested sufficiently to be released.
 In some rare cases, the book either has not been tested adequately, or has performed badly in tests, which can justify not publishing that book.
 In this case, the PTL will contact